jtyard/QFT2022/BenZvi.md

 Loc_Gv: character stack of Galois reps into Gv/C.

-B_Gv: Algebraic functions/distribuitions on the character variety Loc_Gv
+B_Gv: Algebraic functions/distributions on the character variety Loc_Gv

-Langlands says A_G(*F) simeq B_Vv(F) as modules over Hecke algebras.
+Langlands says A_G(*F) simeq B_Gv(F) as modules over Hecke algebras.
 Automorphic forms live on the A-side.

 Local Langlands: K a local field.
 G(K)-reps a subcategory of A_G(K).
 B-side??